 The wall!
 I missed the wall the first time.
 And the brick path.

-Sarah Raven has inspired me to grow Dahlias for the last eight years, not to mention tulips and annuals and Euphorbia and Gladioli.
+Sarah Raven has inspired me to grow dahlias for the last eight years, not to mention tulips and annuals and euphorbia and gladioli.
 So thank you, from the bottom of my heart.
-I am glad that you inspire benign envy in all who visit your garden and gaze upon your catalogue.
-You bring a little bit of glamour to our lives.
+I am glad that you inspire envy in all who visit your garden and gaze upon your catalogue.

 If you have enjoyed this post, then consider clicking the ‘Follow’ button at the base of this post.
 You will receive an email every time I post.
 You can also share the post via the usual social media channels, and via email.